José María Zaragoza: Style

 Zaragoza derived traditional forms from Spanish colonial architecture and combined it with simple, unornamented designs of the International style.
 This design was evident in the arcades of the Santo Domingo Church in Quezon City.

 His style had an impact of designs of houses.
 The visual framework of the "Spanish style" architecture which was favored in residences from the 1950s to the 1960s was derived from his designs.
 The "Spanish style" is not widely used in Spain but the name was an adopted term in Philippine residential architecture.
 Among Zaragoza's works this style is most evident in his design of the 1951 building of the Casino Español de Manila.

 After his involvements in Brazil, his later works had influences from Brazilian architecture as evident in the Meralco Center in Ortigas and Philbank Building in the Port Area, Manila both finished in 1965.
 The Commercial and Bank Trust Company Building, completed in 1969, in Escolta, Manila, incorporates subtle flowing Latino line design.

 Religious involvements

 Zaragoza became an ambassador of the Sovereign Military Order of Malta to the Philippines.
 He was also conferred the Gentiluomo di Sua Santita (Lay Member of the Papal Household) by Pope John Paul II for his contributions to the Catholic Church, allowing him to serve as a lay attendant of the Pope in the Vatican City.

 Death

 He died on November 26, 1994, at the age of 81 in Manila, Philippines.
+His remains were later re-interred in the Libingan ng mga Bayani and was accorded a state funeral.